txt/se20/docs/l20abstraction.md

     - Second time, be concrete again, but make a little note
     - Third time: "not you again? time to abstract!"

+## Kinds of abstractions

+Abstraction  has been applied, successfully, dozens of times in the history of computing
+- All these following use the same idea... abstraction
+- The following list is sorted by their memory footprint, largest to smallest:

+1. Operating systems
+2. Virtual machines
+3. Containers
+4. Serverless systems
+5. Erlang's trick
+6. Unix Pipes
+7. Iterators and error handlers
+   - These last two is not the same as the rest
+     - Iterators and error handlers are abstraction tricks for programmers are smaller than
+     - Implemented and popularized by Barbara Liskov
+   - The  rest allow you jump computation around a CPU farm

+Also, for other notes on abstraction that lead to different programming languages (LISP, Smalltalk, Java, Javascript, CoffeeScript)
+- see next lecture

 ## Abstraction in computer science had to be invented.